QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/object-pool.md

   (and may also the pool to increase)
 * the size of the pool is the number of this kind of objects you are planning to use **at the same time**
-* instead a creating new objects, you are gonna use those in the pool
+* instead of creating new objects, you are gonna reuse those in the pool

 Note that you usually use that when creating a new object cost a lot.

-And a real-life example would be the musics in Unity, you may store them inside a pool a reuse the music GameObjects when you need to change musics.
+And a real-life example would be the music in Unity, you may store them inside a pool and reuse the music GameObjects when you need to change music.